ez8-co/emock/README.md

 - No extra dependencies: unless STL and std c libraries.
 - Cross platform: support popular OSs, and Linux & Windows tested.

+## Work-In-Process

+- all-in-one MOCKER macro (no-need to do IoC for virtual member functions)

 ## Acknowledged issues

 ### work with `valgrind`